yapjonathan/vincents-funny-picture/README.md

 # GOALS OF THIS PROJECT

-The main goal of this project, is to share this amazing picture of me and my friend Vincent with the world.
+The main goal of this project, is to share this amazing picture of me and my BFF Vincent with the world.
 ![Me and Vincent](https://s3-ap-southeast-1.amazonaws.com/uploads-ap.hipchat.com/104663/876043/pvxlrKgALQmf6pj/upload.png)

 # HOW TO USE